alexsanjoseph/alexsanjoseph.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Welcome to Alex's Data Science Blog!
 tagline: Supporting tagline
 ---
 {% include JB/setup %}

-# Welcome to Alex's Data Science Blog

 Here are the currently available posts in the blog.